SvenMichaelKlose/tunix/src/tunix/README.md

 # Programming For TUNIX

-TUNIX uses KERNAL I/O to provide system calls and can be used with any programm- ing language that supports it.
+TUNIX can be used with any programming language that supports regular file I/O.

-Implementing drivers will most likely require using assembly language.
+Implementing drivers will most likely require using assembly language at some point, no matter what the rest of the driver was written in.

+The number one set of programming tools for TUNIX is the cc65 compiler suite for 6502/6518-CPU platforms.
+It comes with an ANSI-C compiler, assembler and linker, a Unix-like standard C library, exhaustive documentation, and a vibrant community.

 ## No Standard I/O File Handles

 Unlike Unixoids the KERNAL does not provide default LFNs for standard I/O.
-Instead, apps reset the current LFN- derived device pair to the keyboard and screen device using the CLRCN system call.
-To make up for this, driver
+Instead, apps reset the current LFN- derived device pair (aka "channels") to the keyboard and screen device using the
-LFNDEV connects LFNs to devices, so a process' standard I/O can be pipelined.
+CLRCN system call.
+To make up for this, driver LFNDEV connects LFNs to devices, so a process' standard I/O can be pipelined.

 # CBM & TUNIX KERNAL I/O